16 Sep Father and son look on the bright side of life

-When he had first returned to his village, Kasongo had gotten quite a few amazed looks.
-The people didn’t belief the spell was really broken.
-He did not pay a lot of attention to all those stories about witchcraft.
+When he had first returned to his village, Kasongo got quite a few amazed looks.
+The people didn’t believe the spell was really broken.
+He didn’t care for all those witchcraft stories.
 “For me, cataract is simply a disease that can be cured,” he explains.
 “Of course, when my father went blind, the reaction of the villagers was predictable.
-Since I was apparently cured, the spell must have been passed on to my father.
+Since I was apparently cured, the spell must have passed on to my father.
 I am not concerned.
 I know what the medical team can do in the hospital and I am looking forward to return to the village with my father who will be able to recognize all the neighbors again.”

 Waiting for the surgery theater to reopen

-Unfortunately, when father and son Mwenze arrive at the eye hospital after a very tough ride, there are some construction works going on.
-Therefore, they are sent homeward to wait for father Kyembes treatment in a few weeks.
+Unfortunately, when father and son Mwenze arrive at the eye hospital after a very tough ride, there are construction works going on.
+Therefore, they are sent back home to wait for father Kyembes treatment in a few weeks.

 “No way,” exclaims Kasongo, “we will stay here”.
-He sells a couple of chickens they brought along on the market at Kolwezi and provides his father with a meal every day.
+He sells a couple of his chickens on the market at Kolwezi and provides his father with a meal every day.
 Patiently they both wait until the construction works are done and the surgery theater reopens.

 Sight-saving cataract surgery